Everybody is invited to build ... an own map. This can be interesting for the following reasons:

 MapTool (mt.pl):

-If you call the utility "mt.pl" (MapTool) with the argument -h, the following help text is displayed:
+If you call the utility "mt.pl" (MapTool) without arguments, the following help text is displayed:

 Usage: